The-Bigger-Pie/getting-started-workshop/tutorials/setting-up-project.md

 code ..
 ```

 these commands work from the terminal.
-But you could of course jsut open VS Code and under `File > Open...` open the directory you want to work on.
+But you could of course just open VS Code and under `File > Open...` open the directory you want to work on.

 Amazing.
 Now for the next step go to the [tutorial](./1-git-hub-basics.md) on how to add stuff to the repository, how to create your own branch and how to merge it into the main branch.